 Emmanuelle is recognized as a world-leading expert in regulatory mechanisms underlying processes of infection and immunity in bacterial pathogens.
-With her recent groundbreaking findings in the field of RNA-mediated regulation based on the CRISPR-Cas9 system, Emmanuelle has laid the foundation for the development of a novel, highly versatile and specific genome engineering technology that is revolutionizing life sciences research and is opening whole new opportunities in biomedical gene therapies among other opportunities that are impacting society and humanity.
+With her ground-breaking findings in the field of RNA-mediated regulation based on the CRISPR-Cas9 system, Emmanuelle has laid the foundation for the development of a novel, highly versatile and specific genome engineering technology that is revolutionizing life sciences research and is opening whole new opportunities in biomedical gene therapies among other opportunities that are impacting society and humanity.
 The field of CRISPR-Cas9 continues to develop at dazzling speed, with exciting new developments emerging almost weekly.

 Emmanuelle is inventor and co-owner of the fundamental intellectual property comprising the CRISPR-Cas9 technology, and co-founder of CRISPR Therapeutics and ERS Genomics, two companies that she created together with Rodger Novak and Shaun Foy to develop the CRISPR-Cas9 genome engineering technology for biotechnological and biomedical applications.